MetaCommunity/mci-dnet-xsd/README-de-setf.md

           innately available of a Java Development Kit -- such as with regards to  programmatic security  policies for the Java class loader, also as with regards  to _Java archives_, _and so on_.
-It becomes like a distracting excercise in _rote tedium_, then, to apply this extension and not resolve the concerns introduced of this extension, if those may be resolved to any further manner of a pragmatic conclusion.
+It becomes like a distracting exercises in _rote tedium_, then, to apply this extension and not resolve the concerns introduced of this extension, if those may be resolved to any further manner of a pragmatic conclusion.
 In